The Realities of Raising Mixed Race Kids in Singapore

 We eventually chose “Malay” because this is the racial group we both closely identify with in Singapore — and not to mention that there are certain perks to being the supposed bumiputra (indigenous people of the land).

 Now that my daughter is four years old, it’s still too early to tell whether she feels more Javanese, or Thai or Malay (or neither one), but she is aware that our families speak different languages and that her golden caramel skin is a perfect blend of her daddy’s brown tan and mummy’s honey olive tone.

-But being a mixed race kid is not just about physical appearances and is far more skin-deep than that.
+But bringing up mixed race children in Singapore is complex.
+It’s not just about physical appearances and is far more skin-deep than that.